neel-bp/remote_clinic_api/readme.txt

-bilal first clone this repo and than run this builder.bat file, simply it will install all dependencies to your own virtual environment
+bilal first clone this repo and than do the following inside the repo directory

-make sure python is in path
+mkdir venv
+python -m venv venv
+venv\scripts\activate.bat
+pip install -r requirements.txt

+and than whenever you want to run the project first make sure your virtual environment is activated and you run the run.py file from that terminal window in which you have activated venv.